emeralds-horizon/EMERALDS_Mobility_Model_Cards_on_Zone_Entries_Exits_Prediction/README.md

 *To contextualize performance measurements, it is important to specify the thresholds used in the evaluation.
 These may include the forecast horizon (e.g., 15-minute or 1-hour predictions), spatial resolution (e.g., traffic density per road segment), and temporal resolution (e.g., hourly or daily mobility forecasts).*

 The model provides predictions at a continuous scale (entries and exits).
-Probability cutoffs and thresholds in terms of forecast horizon or spatial/temporal resolution have not been explicitly defined and used for the model's evaluation.  (?)
+Probability cutoffs and thresholds in terms of forecast horizon or spatial/temporal resolution have not been explicitly defined and used for the model's evaluation.  (@Stathis: To be checked)

 ### Approaches to uncertainty and variability: